mmprotest/persona_chatbot/README.md

 Interact with the chatbot through the chat input.
 Each exchange is automatically reflected upon, refined, and stored.
 Use the sidebar to reset the conversation or review recent memories.

 The sidebar reveals the generated persona dossier so you can see the assistant's biography, traits, and daily rhythm at a glance.
+Use the **Suggest persona adjustments** box to describe tweaks you'd like to make—the agent rewrites its backstory, reseeds long-term memory, and updates the active system prompt immediately.
 After each turn you'll also find the agent's self-reflection notes, the retrieved context, and a forward-looking relationship plan.

 ### Using Ollama